-Try these TMJ remedies you may not have considered.
+Try these TMJ disorder remedies you may not have considered.

 Since temporomandibular disorders focus around the temporomandibular joint- or the jaw- try adjusting some of your chewing habits to relieve repetitive stress in the area.

 - Chew foods on both sides of the mouth instead of just one.
 (You may really have to focus on this one!)

 - Cut food into smaller, easier to chew pieces.

 - Opt for softer foods over hard, crunchy, or chewy foods.

 Some postural patterns may put a strain on the neck and head thus exacerbating symptoms.
 Here are some common tips on postural changes for improving your TMJ disorder.

 - Who knew?
 Proper resting position for the jaw is actually with the teeth about three millimeters apart.
 If your teeth are together, relax your jaw a little.
 You can still keep your lips together.